-Cycling can also boost your mood, improving the symptoms of some mental health conditions such as depression and anxiety.
+Cycling can also boost your mood, improving the symptoms of some mental health conditions like depression and anxiety.
 Cycling can also help you maintain a healthy weight.

 Cycling is a low-impact exercise, meaning it's easier on your joints compared to high-impact aerobic activities like running.

-A bike shop will be able to advise on choosing the right bike for you.
+A bike shop will be able to advise you on choosing the right bike for you.
 If you buy a bike second hand, consider having a mechanic check it over to make sure it's roadworthy.

 Always follow the Highway Code when cycling on roads.
-The route you might have once taken by car may not be the best route for riding a bike.
+A route you might take by car may not be the best route for riding a bike.
+It's worth checking out the route options to help you enjoy your journey.
 It is worth checking out the route options to help you enjoy your journey.
-You can build up your skills and confidence through an Essential Cycling Skills training course, app or short guide from Cycling Scotland.

 Sustrans has information on the National Cycle Network in Scotland with information on routes for all ability levels.